15.3 C

 Characteristics

 African black ducks have easily distinguished physical traits that make them stand out in comparison to other duck species.
-These recognizable features are their dark brown feathers, light orange beak, and white bands around the eyes.
-African ducks boast a wide range of different habitats, making them a versatile species that is an excellent adaptation of its environment.
+These recognizable features are their dark brown feathers, light orange beaks, and white bands around the eyes.
+African ducks boast a wide range of different habitats, making them a versatile species that is an excellent adaptation to their environment.
 Generally speaking, African black ducks prefer well-drained pastures and wetlands, allowing them to find food and shelter in various ecosystems across the continent.
-This breeds also form strong family ties and males and females bond for life vs. the annual cycle typically seen among other mallard species.
+These breeds also form strong family ties and males and females bond for life vs. the annual cycle typically seen among other mallard species.
 This long-term monogamous partnership makes ducks unique compared to their other close relatives and provides an additional layer of social complexity to this already interesting species.

 Feed